-For example, Sieben Creek, with its exceptionally high nitrogen concentration (7,500 $\mu$ g/L) contributed four times as much nitrogen as Rock Creek, even though the Sieben Creek Basin is four times smaller by volumetric flow rate.
+For example, Sieben Creek, with its exceptionally high nitrogen concentration (7,500 $\mu g/L$ ) contributed four times as much nitrogen as Rock Creek, even though the Sieben Creek Basin is four times smaller by volumetric flow rate.
 Finally, nutrient yield considers basin area, to represent the runoff potency from the land surface draining to each tributary.
-It can be determined that, for instance, the highest dissolved inorganic nitrogen (DIN, including NO3- + NH4+) yields (loads per unit basin area) were observed from lower Clackamas River basin and the middle Clackamas River basin tributary sites.
+It can be determined that, for instance, the highest dissolved inorganic nitrogen (DIN, including $NO_3^- + NH_4^+$ ) yields (loads per unit basin area) were observed from lower Clackamas River basin and the middle Clackamas River basin tributary sites.

 One other metric of interest in Table 8 is the nitrogen-to-phosphorus ratio.
 The DIN:SRP (soluble reactive phosphorous) ratio (in other words, the relative availability of dissolved inorganic forms of nitrogen [N] and phosphorus [P]) is often used to indicate which nutrient might be regulating algal growth (Carpenter, 2003).
 Under certain conditions, this may be used to focus nutrient mitigation efforts on sources of either P or N. A ratio of roughly seven indicates balanced nutrient availability, whereas higher ratios may indicate P limitation, and lower ratios may indicate N limitation.
 DIN:SRP ratios were less than seven at the main-stem sites, owing to the low N concentrations at sites in the upper basin, suggesting limitation by N. In contrast, DIN:SRP ratios were greater than seven at the tributary sites in the middle and lower Clackamas River basin, owing to the relative abundance of NO3- at both the middle and lower Clackamas River basin sites.
-This suggests that P could potentially be limiting algal growth in middle Clackamas River basin tributary sites suggest P is probably not limiting algal growth in those parts of the SWP Area, despite the high DIN:SRP ratios.
+This suggests that P could potentially be limiting algal growth in middle Clackamas River basin tributary sites.
+However, the high P concentrations at lower Clackamas River basin tributary sites suggest P is probably not limiting algal growth in those parts of the SWP Area, despite the high DIN:SRP ratios.